kumoai.experimental.rfm.LocalGraph#

 - Raises:

-ValueError – if the edge is already present in the graph, if the source table does not exist in the graph, if the destination table does not exist in the graph, if the source key does not exist in the source table, or if the primary key of the source table is being treated as a foreign key.
+ValueError – if the edge is already present in the graph, if the source table does not exist in the graph, if the destination table does not exist in the graph, if the source key does not exist in the source table.

 - Return type: